 Yes.
 Beginning with the 2013-14 academic year, principals can no longer certify non-UC-approved online courses to fulfill the “a-g” subject requirements, and students can only use UC-approved online courses for admissions purposes.
-Non-UC-approved online courses, with the exception of those in the areas of the laboratory sciences and visual and performing arts, can still be certified by the home high school principal through the end of the 2012-13 school year.
+Non-UC-approved online courses, with the exception of those in the areas of the laboratory sciences and visual and performing arts, can still be certified by the home high school principal if taken during or prior to the 2012-13 school year.

 For students that took courses through an online school, will UC request a transcript from the online school in addition to the student's home high school transcript?

 The UC campus for which a student intends to enroll will request transcripts from all institutions the student attended including schools where the student may have only completed one or two courses.
 In other words, if a student took one of two courses through an online school, they will be required to submit an official transcript from the online school as well as submit an official transcript from their graduating home high school.